ShruthiKini0103/liferay-service-configuration/remote-elastic-search-configuration/README.md

 - Production Mode Enabled - True
 - Cluster Name - Shruthi-Elastic-Search-Cluster [cluster name of your choice provided in elasticsearch.yml file]

 11. Congratulations! you have now **configured Liferay with Remote Elastic Search**.
-To check for elasticsearch health status, navigate to **Control Panel --> Search --> Connections**.
+To check for elasticsearch health status, navigate to **Global menu --> Control Panel --> Search --> Connections**.
 ![elastic-search-health-status](./es.png)